mscott5861/SmartThings-Client-in-Go/README.md

-# SmartThings Client in Go
+# SmartThings Client/Server in Go/Groovy

-The bones of a client that parses GET requests sent from a Groovy server residing on my SmartThings hub.
+The bones of a client and server that parses GET requests sent from a Groovy server residing on my SmartThings hub.

 ## Usage: Server